amoeba/arrow-cpp-examples/arrow_table_partition/README.md

 Example of partitioning a Table by unique values in a column and slicing that result into one table per partition.

-This is basically the C++ equivalent of this type of PyArrow code:
+The core of the logic in the C++ code can be expressed with PyArrow as:

 ```python
 import pyarrow as pa